 An international applicant must be academically eligible for admission to the program at the level of entrance requested by the applicant.
 An international student must demonstrate the required level of academic preparation as evidenced by official copies of any academic records needed to ascertain the comparability of the level and quality of the student’s previous education and achievement to that required for other students.
 The University of North Florida may choose to use departmental examinations to validate students’ claims when official documents are unavailable or insufficient.
 Academic documents must be translated into English and evaluated by a reputable credential evaluator.

 An international applicant's proficiency in English must be adequate.
 International students whose first language is not English must demonstrate English language proficiency.
-Generally, English proficiency is measured by the Test of English as a Foreign Language (TOEFL) or an approved examination with demonstrated equivalence such as the International English Language Testing Systenm (IELTS) which has a minimum passing score of 6.5.
+Generally, English proficiency is measured by the Test of English as a Foreign Language (TOEFL) or an approved examination with demonstrated equivalence such as the International English Language Testing System (IELTS) which has a minimum passing score of 6.5.
 The minimum TOEFL score acceptable for admission to the University of North Florida is 500 on the TOEFL paper test or 63 on the Internet-based TOEFL test.
 The University of North Florida may set higher minimum TOEFL or related examination scores for admission.

 In order for an appropriate official at the University of North Florida to issue a Certificate of Eligibility (Form I-20 or a DS 2019) to an international applicant, the student must provide documentation showing sufficient resources to cover tuition, fees, books, room and board, health insurance, and other living expenses while enrolled at UNF.